dominickpastore/ruddr/docs/notifiers.rst

 A web notifier periodically queries a public webpage or API to obtain the current public IP address.
-This is a great option for hosts behind a router doing network address translation (NAT).
+This is a great option for hosts behind a router with network address translation (NAT).

 Currently, web notifiers are quite primitive: they assume the entire response is the IP address.
 There are public APIs that work well under that limitation